 Why work in tech?

-It’s true that we live in times when unemployment in many developing countries is at its lowest – and with the rapid development of technology, the tech industry is a great example of the employee-centred market, where instead of not enough jobs, there’s not enough talent to fill them.
+We indeed live in times when unemployment in many developing countries is at its lowest – and with the rapid development of technology, the tech industry is a great example of the employee-centred market, where instead of not enough jobs, there’s not enough talent to fill them.

 What if you don’t have technical education?

-Although according to the latest Developer Survey by Stack Overflow, most (62%) software developers have education in computer science, there’s a growing number of people trained in disciplines like arts and humanities breaking into the profession.
-With more professional coding courses appearing on the market, both online and offline, people migrating for jobs or working remotely, a career change from a seemingly unrelated one is becoming a natural phenomenon.
+Although, according to the latest Developer Survey by Stack Overflow, most (62%) software developers have education in computer science, there’s a growing number of people trained in disciplines like arts and humanities breaking into the profession.
+With more professional coding courses appearing on the market, online and offline, people migrating for jobs or working remotely, a career change from a seemingly unrelated one is becoming a natural phenomenon.

 And then, the survey I mentioned is focused on developers.
 But tech is not just the people who code.
 It’s also people who manage development teams, analyze what the market needs, design the software, test it, and then sell it to the right customers.